ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ## Tech Debt

-San Francisco s Golden Gate Bridge is made out of steel, which is not actually golden in color.
+San Francisco's Golden Gate Bridge is made out of steel, which is not actually golden in color.
 The bridge is painted, and maintaining the iconic color of the bridge is so important to San Franciscans that they paint it continuously (ctohb.com/painting).
-Once repainting is finished, the process immediately restarts. is form of continuous investment or perpetual maintenance is what s required to keep the most important and sophisticated systems performing to expectations, from the Golden Gate Bridge to your team s software project.
+Once repainting is finished, the process immediately restarts. is form of continuous investment or perpetual maintenance is what's required to keep the most important and sophisticated systems performing to expectations, from the Golden Gate Bridge to your team's software project.
 Only for your project, the maintenance doesn t require paint buckets; it comes in the form of technical debt.

 Every feature a software development team delivers brings with it some level of need for future work, or debt.
 That debt can take the form of bugs that need fixing, fast-follows to the feature to deliver incremental customer value, or sloppiness in the code that should be fixed to improve maintainability, performance, or security.
 A certain amount of debt naturally accrues even if your team is out on vacation: security vulnerabilities in dependent software are found, packages go out of date, new versions of tools are released, third-party APIs are deprecated or changed, etc. Debt is unavoidable and you need to account for it.